 More recently, when Tom Ballard died on Nanga Parbat, he left behind an aging father and devoted girlfriend.
 It isn’t that we are saying it’s okay to lose someone.
 But, in life, we will experience loss.
 We cannot hide away expecting the worse in every situation.
 I am sure all of these people mentioned still feel the loss of their loved ones, but life does go on.
 While you are here, alive, give yourself the chance to love so hard that, even in death, your memory is still worth more than not having known you at all.

 If you were a child and you had a big game or event that decided your future, whether or not your parents were proud of you would not change your ability to pursue it.
 However, if they were, it would make that experience better.

 The same applies to love.
 You can conquer one million mountains and be glorified by fans and the press.
 And you’d feel good about yourself even if they didn’t care because it’s something you feel passionate about.
 That feeling is heightened when there’s another person, who lives in your heart, and just thinks the world of you and is proud of every achievement you make.
 Their opinion of you matters beyond anyone else, and when you succeed, their pride just fulfills you.
 And when you fail, they are still proud, and it is ok.

 There are intimate parts of mountaineering that are worth sharing.

 In this day and age, finding the right partner may be rough.
 In many cases, you may not even find them in your bubble, the one you create to stay away from the perils of love.

 The love of your life may come through digital forms and live miles away, or they may meet you on a chance trip in another country.
 The world we live in is everything but conventional.
-A mountaineer’s perfect partner is a diamond that is rare, and it is not found close by, without a lot of patience or being willing to venture outside of your comfort zone for a partner who will leave theirs to give you their heart.
+A mountaineer’s perfect partner is a diamond that is rare.
+It is not found close by or without a lot of patience.
+And it won’t be found without being willing to venture outside of your comfort zone for a partner who will leave theirs to give you their heart.